ummel/fusionData/README.md

 any obvious issues or problems.
 It is a good idea to make sure both `fusionInput()` and `fusionOutput()` are “passing” start-to-finish in test mode before trying to your final (and more time-consuming) fusion.

+In practice, we sometimes need to “do fusion” in a secure server environment.
+Since installing the complete fusionData package just to access `fusionOutput()` is overkill (and a pain), a copy of `fusionOutput()` is silently exported in the fusion*Model* package.
+This allows someone to install and load only the fusionModel package in a server environment and then use `fusionOutput()` to do the fusion step – assuming the server has access to the necessary input files.